whoismanoj/Team8-Company-Bankruptcy-Prediction-Mini-Project-DSAI/Readme.md

 Dataset Description: The dataset used contains financial rations of 5,606 comapnies, of which 220 have gone bankrupt.

-Cleaned dataset: Please download from here
+Cleaned dataset: Please download from [here](https://github.com/zentorno365/Company-Bankruptcy-Prediction-Mini-Project-DSAI/blob/main/Data_Source%20(cleaned)/data.csv)

 ### 4. Project Flow